MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code-completions.md

 manager: andster
 ---

-# IntelliCode Completions Preview for Visual Studio Code
+# IntelliCode Completions for Visual Studio Code

 The [IntelliCode Completions extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode-completions) predicts up to a whole line of code based on your current context.
 Predictions appear as grey-text to the right of your cursor.
 This extension supports Python, JavaScript, and TypeScript.